ariel-sievers/sorting-animation/README.md

 This project was heavily inspired from another user's project: https://github.com/Aaron-Bird/ivy.
 Hence, there are a lot of similarities in design and functionality.
 Similarly, some features of my application were changed due to implementation and personalization.

-Some sorting aglorithms found on [GeeksforGeeks](https://www.geeksforgeeks.org/) were used as a reference as well.
+Some sorting algorithms found on [GeeksforGeeks](https://www.geeksforgeeks.org/) were used as a reference as well.